Nibbler (video game)

-Nibbler is an arcade snake maze game released in 1982 by Chicago-based developer Rock-Ola.
+Nibbler is an arcade snake maze video game released in 1982 by Chicago-based developer Rock-Ola.
 The player navigates a snake through an enclosed maze, consuming objects, and the length of the snake increases with each object consumed.
 The game was the first to include nine scoring digits, allowing players to surpass one billion points.

 The arcade game was distributed in Japan by Taito in 1983.
-Home versions were published in 1983 by Datasoft for the Atari 8-bit family and the Apple II.
+Home versions were published in 1983 by Datasoft for the Atari 8-bit computers and Apple II.

 Gameplay

-Nibbler was a maze-and-munch game, among many others which followed Pac-Man, but the game features no enemies, and a life is lost only when the snake bites itself.
+Nibbler is a maze-and-munch game, among many others which followed Pac-Man, but the game features no enemies, and a life is lost only when the snake bites itself.